Android-for-Python/Android-for-Python-Users/README.md

 ## Plyer

 Plyer is an OS independent api for some non-POSIX OS features.
-See [available features](https://github.com/kivy/plyer#supported-apis).
+See [Supported APIs](https://github.com/kivy/plyer#supported-apis). **Plyer is not well maintained.
+Some Plyer modules work on older Android versions, but not on newer Android versions.
+The Supported APIs table does not reflect this.
+For example Camera, Speech to text, and FileChooser do not work on newer Android versions.**

 The [Plyer examples](https://github.com/kivy/plyer/tree/master/examples) are the documentation.
-Some Plyer examples work on Android but not all Android versions, for example Camera, Speech to text, Storage.

 The following Plyer modules require Manifest and run time [permissions](#app-permissions):